-Each year Waddesdon Parish Council considers applications for Grants and Donations
+Each year Waddesdon Parish Council considers applications for Donations to local groups

-Under Section 137 of the Local Government Act 1972, Waddesdon Parish Council has discretionary powers to award grants to local groups or organisations for the purposes of bringing a direct benefit to the parish or its residents.
-To be considered for an award, applicants must apply for a grant using the downloadable application form and provide the necessary information.
+Under Section 137 of the Local Government Act 1972, Waddesdon Parish Council has discretionary powers to award donations to local groups or organisations for the purposes of bringing a direct benefit to the parish or its residents.

 The Ministry of Housing, Communities and Local Government has confirmed that the appropriate sum for parish councils for the purposes of section 137(4)(a) of the Local Government Act 1972 (“the 1972 Act”) for 2018-2019 is £7.86.